-The news headlines are clear: "Sitting All Day Is Killing You," "Couch Potatoes Double Risk for Heart Disease," "Move It to Live."
-Perhaps you can't blame the media for sensationalized stories when there's such solid evidence linking cardiovascular disease to a sedentary life spent sitting to work, sitting to travel, sitting to watch television, and, now, even sitting to interact with friends virtually.
+The news headlines are clear: "Sitting All Day Is Killing You," "Couch Potatoes Double Risk for Heart Disease," and "Move it to Live."
+Perhaps you can't blame the media for sensationalized stories when there's such solid evidence linking cardiovascular (heart and blood vessel) disease to a life spent sitting--at work, during commutes, while watching television, and now, thanks to social media, even interacting (virtually) with friends.

 Sedentary and Physical Activity Guidelines

 Recommendations related to a sedentary life boil down to two bits of advice: